At a glance NCRi (National Credit Recovery Inc.) is a Canadian debt collection and business process outsourcing (BPO) company, incorporated in 2008.

 What is NCRi?

 NCRi (National Credit Recovery Inc.) is a collection agency that recovers unpaid debts on behalf of creditors.
-The industry term for this is accounts receivable management.

 The company also operates as a business process outsourcing (BPO) provider.
 Its BPO services include customer experience management, customer service, data entry and IT support, which it runs alongside its debt collection work.